jquery/jquery/README.md

 What you need to build your own jQuery
 --------------------------------------

-In order to build jQuery, you need to have Node.js/npm latest and git 1.7 or later.
-(Earlier versions might work OK, but are not tested.)
+In order to build jQuery, you need to have the latest Node.js/npm and git 1.7 or later.
+Earlier versions might work, but are not supported.

-For Windows you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).
+For Windows, you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).

 Mac OS users should install [Homebrew](http://mxcl.github.com/homebrew/).
 Once Homebrew is installed, run `brew install git` to install git, and `brew install node` to install Node.js.